pr0gmtc/flag-classifier/README.md

 # Usage

-flag-classifier can guess which flag has given attributes.
+flag-classifier can guess which flag has given attributes(you can just press enter instead of entering 0).
 ![Entering flag's and parameters and getting "South Korea" result](../master/Screenshot%20from%202019-01-05%2018-23-01.png)